typeworld/typeworld/README.md

 # API

-For the documentation of the official API, jump [→ here](Lib/typeWorld/api).
+For the documentation of the official API in detail, jump [→ here](Lib/typeworld/api).

-# Client

-For the documentation of the client, jump [→ here](Lib/typeWorld/client).